Expansiveness is the Lifeblood of Meditation

 KEEP A BALANCE BETWEEN ATTENTION AND AWARENESS.

-After all, meditation is not a closed, contracted and unconscious state – rather it is a bright and aware state – an expansive state, in which, though the attention is still (on the breath), the awareness is bright and knowing.
+After all, meditation is not a closed, contracted and unconscious state – rather it is a bright and aware state – an expansive state, in which, though the attention is still (on the breath), the surrounding awareness is bright and knowing of all that is around you.

 So whenever you focus on the main object of the breath, don’t get too close to it.
 Always focus from a distance, maintaining a peripheral awareness of your whole body and the environment around you.

-Treat meditation as a kind of communion with the conditioned Self as it is at any one time.
-Accept your Self’s terms – listen to the body speak to you with sensations.
-Watch the weather patterns of the mind without engaging – notice whether it is confused, fuggy, hyperactive, focused, calm.
+Treat meditation as a kind of communion with the your self as it is at any one time.
+Accept your self’s terms – listen to the body speak to you with sensations.
+Be aware of the weather patterns of the mind without engaging with them – simply noticing whether it is confused, fuggy, hyperactive, focused, calm.

 And at all times, maintain an almost affectionate attitude to this conditioned being that you are.